russss/nhs-covid19-app-data/README.md

 The collected data was previously stored in this repository but it's now located [here](https://files.russss.dev/nhs_covid19_app_data.db) as it has exceeded GitHub's file size limit.

+**Data note:** due to this issue, some "risky venue" data is missing between Aug 3-6 2021.

 This data powers the [app stats page on my Covid Tracker site](https://russss.github.io/covidtracker/app.html).

 ## Data Format